tunaytoksoz/recoginitionFw/README.md

         present(vc, animated: true)
 ```

-You can also customize your Regular expression.CustomController
+You can also customize your Regular expression.

+CustomController
 ```swift
         let regex = "[A-Z]{2}[0-9]{24}"